Tips for Mandarin

 Postpositions such as "里" and directional complements such as "去" and "来" are often overlooked in Singapore Mandarin.
 They are considered indispensable in standard Chinese grammar.

-Singapore Mandarin features many words loaned from other languages.
-This sentence, as an example, would be gibberish to those in the wider Chinese-speaking world.
+Singapore Mandarin features many words borrowed from other languages.
+This sentence, as an example, would be gibberish to those in other regions where the Chinese language is mostly used.

 How do you think this should be expressed in standard Mandarin?